Beyond and Back: Critical and box office reception

 Produced very inexpensively, the film was a major commercial success.
-It earned nearly $24 million in U.S. box office receipts and was one of the top 30 top-earning films in the U.S. for 1978.
+It grossed nearly $24 million in U.S. box office receipts and was one of the top 30 top-earning films in the U.S. for 1978.

 Beyond Death's Door (1979)

 Beyond Death’s Door (1979), was a follow-up to Beyond and Back.
 Directed by Henning Schellerup, it featured a framing story of three doctors working at a hospital, and their experiences with patients’ descriptions of Heaven, Hell and out-of-body experiences.
 The film featured vignettes from its predecessor, including the segments on reincarnation and Duncan MacDougall’s “21 grams experiment.”

 The film was based on the book of the same name, written by Maurice Rawlings.